hazelcast/hazelcast-openshift/README.md

 $ minishift start
 ```

-Note that the presented deployment process is done via the `oc` CLI tool, however each of the next steps can be also performed using OpenShift Web Console (accessed by `minishift console`).
+Note that the presented deployment process is done via the `oc` CLI tool, however, each of the next steps can be also performed using OpenShift Web Console (accessed by `minishift console`).

 **2) Create Project**
 ```